 Integrate a pool into your landscape with tips and inspiration from this roundup of inspiring pools.

-Whether you're dining al fresco or dangling your feet in the water, this pool space draws you into a lush canvas of textures,
+Whether you're dining al fresco or dangling your feet in the water, this pool draws you into a lush canvas of textures, colors, and flowers.

 This homeowner wanted an outdoor fireplace.
 By putting it under the porch, the family can use the fireplace and the pool house year-round even when it’s too cold to use the pool.

 Large ‘Medjool’ palms flank this pool to offer some shade, while the trunks add a layer of contrasting tone and texture against

 the white walls.
 Underfoot is Dominican shellstone, a type of limestone found in the Caribbean.
 The stones are loosely packed

 and sand set.
 Spaces between them are seeded with green dichondra to soften them visually.

 You can mask the chatter of neighbors and drown out road noise with running water.
 The trickle of running water can also make a space seem cooler than it really is, and a simple fountain may be all you need to get the same effect.

 This courtyard lap pool acts as a reflecting pool as much as a place for exercising.
 The sound of water adds serenity to outdoor areas.